 Formal education at St. John's College is complemented by opportunities for growth by participating in extracurricular activities.
 Examples of those opportunities include student class officers, community service projects, and the student government of St. John's College.
-Students are given the opportunity to seek membership on student and faculty committees and to expand that professional involvement to state/national scope through participation in the National Student Nurse Association and the Student Nurse Association of Illinois.
+Students are given the opportunity to seek membership on student and faculty committees and to expand that professional involvement to state/national scope through participation in professional organizations.